Who We Are

 To assist in the development of timely, relevant, practical projects that are non-bureaucratic in nature and that assist landholders’ efforts with regard to sustainable property management.

 Provide opportunities for training and skills improvement by providing relevant and practical field days and workshops at no or low cost.

 Provide a mechanism to assist local landholders and care groups to develop local projects to meet local needs.

 To act as a conduit for local concerns about natural resource management issues between local communities and government authorities such as Local Land Services.

-We have develop our 2019 Strategic Plan to provide the overall guidance for our operations.
+Our 2020-25 Strategic Plan provides the overall guidance for our operations.
 Download the plan here.

 Big Nobby Bushcare